PetervanLunteren/EcoAssist/install_files/windows/manual-install.md

 <br>
 <br>

-10. When the files are extracted, check if EcoAssist works by double-clicking the `C:\Users\<your_username>\EcoAssist_files\EcoAssist\open.bat` file.
+10. When the files are extracted, check if AddaxAI works by double-clicking the `C:\Users\<your_username>\AddaxAI_files\AddaxAI\open.bat` file.
 <div align="center"><img width="600" alt="Screenshot 2024-08-14 at 07 23 35" src="https://github.com/user-attachments/assets/410577b9-a722-4c1c-9217-3bd0d773aa6f"></div>

 <br>
 <br>

 11. You can create a shortcut file so you don't always have to navigate to the `open.bat` file.
 If you still have your shortcut file left from the normal install, that will work fine.
 If not, you can create one by right-clicking on `open.bat` > (Optionally: 'Show more options') > Create shortcut.
-Then drag and drop that shortcut file to your desktop (or wherever you want to place it) and rename it to 'EcoAssist'.
+Then drag and drop that shortcut file to your desktop (or wherever you want to place it) and rename it to 'AddaxAI'.
 <div align="center"><img width="90" alt="Screenshot 2024-08-14 at 07 11 06" src="https://github.com/user-attachments/assets/d590cf69-a7fd-4b63-8d66-3278fa9443a4"></div>
 <br>
 <br>